nmelihsensoy/blockevent/README.md

 ## TODO

+> *This section will be removed after version 1.x.x*

 - [x] Add specific event trigger option to stop blocking
 - [x] Add touch device classifier to able to block touchscreen without getting device from the user.
 - [ ] Add option to block multiple devices at the same time.
 - [ ] Add installation script
 - [ ] Add option to block only specific part of touchscreen
+- [x] Add custom stop triggers.
+- [ ] Change device blocking behavior to event blocking behavior.
+Some devices has a single device for volume and power button events.
+New behavior will provide a filtered blocking mechanism.